zanzo420/valheim-expand_world_prefabs/README.md

   - Ranges are supported for int and float.
     - `filter: int, level, 2-3` would apply to creatures with 1 or 2 stars
     - `filter: int, level, 0-1` is required for 1 star because 0 is the default value.
+  - For type `repair`, the filter is also checked for the player who did the repair.
+    - Filter is valid if either the player or the object matches.
 - bannedFilter: Data filter that must not be true.

 ### Object filters